pNetkos/website_template/README.md

 # website_template
 Just a website template free to use for anyone.
+No Java Script used or needed.
+Take code as you need.